Unfortunately, very often not, from a purely economic standpoint anyway.

 Double Trouble

-Dual or double-cassette machines have two cassette bays instead of the one more commonly found with better cassette decks.
-Dual cassette machines were generally the cheapest cassette decks of their time, sold at the end of the cassette golden era.
+Dual or double-cassette decks have two cassette bays instead of the one more commonly found with better cassette decks.
+It’s important to note that dual cassette decks were generally the cheapest cassette decks of their time.
+Long-term usage and serviceability were not high on the designers’ list of priorities with these low-cost machines.

 This doubling of mechanisms means double the heads, double the belts, double the capstans and pinch-rollers, double the cleaning and double the disassembly and reassembly.
-Doubling the already time-consuming workload usually means more work than these decks are worth, to most people anyway.
-Ultimately, an owner will need to decide, but I generally avoid working on dual cassette machines for these reasons.
+Doubling the already time-consuming workload usually means more work than these decks are worth.

 Viability vs Lovability